viteo/small3dlib/README.md

 - Also define `S3L_RESOLUTION_X` and `S3L_RESOLUTION_Y` to the resolution of your rendering screen.
 - Use the provided Python tools to convert your model and textures to C arrays, include them in your program and set up the scene struct.
+- Init the 3D models and the scene with provided init functions (`S3L_init*`), set the position of the camera.
 - Call `S3L_drawScene` on the scene to perform the frame rendering.
 This will cause the library to start calling the `S3L_PIXEL_FUNCTION` in order to draw the frame.
 You can of course modify the function or write a similar one of your own using the more low-level functions which are